addyosmani/backbone-fundamentals/README.md

 * ####Advanced
 * Modular JavaScript
-* Organizing modules with Require.js and AMD
+* Organizing modules with RequireJS and AMD
 * Keeping your templates external
-* Compiling your app with r.js (to be started)
+* Optimizing your Backbone app with r.js (to be written)
 * Backbone & jQuery Mobile

 * ####Practical